-As at the Record Date, the Corporation had 39,016,463 Common Shares outstanding, representing the Corporation's only securities with respect to which a voting right may be exercised at the Meeting.
+As at the Record Date, the Corporation had 38,283,003 Common Shares outstanding, representing the Corporation's only securities with respect to which a voting right may be exercised at the Meeting.
 Each Common Share carries the right to one vote at the Meeting.
-A quorum for the transaction of business at the Meeting is one or more shareholders, or one or more proxyholders representing one or more shareholders, holding or representing not less than thirty three and one- third percent (33 1/3%) of the issued and outstanding Common Shares enjoying voting rights at the Meeting.
+A quorum for the transaction of business at the Meeting is one or more shareholders, or one or more proxyholders representing one or more shareholders, present at the Meeting, holding or representing not less than thirty three and one-third percent (33 1/3%) of the issued and outstanding Common Shares enjoying voting rights at the Meeting.
 Brokers and other intermediaries, holding Common Shares in street name for their customers, are required to vote the shares in the manner directed by their customers.
-Under the rules of that govern brokers who are voting with respect to Common Shares that are held in street name, brokers have discretion to vote such shares on routine matters, but are prohibited from giving proxies to vote on non-routine matters (including, but not limited to, the election of directors) unless the beneficial owner of such Common Shares has given voting instructions on the matter.
+Under the rules that govern brokers who are voting with respect to Common Shares that are held in street name, brokers have discretion to vote such shares on routine matters, but are prohibited from giving proxies to vote on nonroutine matters (including, but not limited to, the election of directors) unless the beneficial owner of such Common Shares has given voting instructions on the matter.
 The absence of a vote on a matter where the broker has not received written voting instructions from a beneficial owner is referred to as a "broker non-vote".
-Any Common Shares represented at the Meeting but not voted (whether by broker non-vote or otherwise) will have no impact on any matters to be acted upon at the Meeting.
+Any Common Shares represented at the Meeting but not voted (whether by broker non-vote or otherwise) will have no impact on the outcome of any matters to be acted upon at the Meeting, though Common Shares subject to abstentions or broker non-votes still count towards the quorum requirements for the Meeting.

-To the knowledge of the directors and senior officers of the Corporation as at the date hereof, based on information provided on the System for Disclosure by Insiders (SEDI) and on information filed by third parties on SEDAR, no person beneficially owns or exercises control or direction over securities carrying more than 10% of the voting rights attached to any class of outstanding voting securities of the Corporation entitled to be voted at the Meeting.
+Other than as disclosed under "Principal Shareholders" below, to the knowledge of the directors and senior officers of the Corporation as at the date hereof, based on information provided on the System for Electronic Disclosure by Insiders (SEDI) and on information filed by third parties on SEDAR, no person beneficially owns or exercises control or direction over securities carrying more than 10% of the voting rights attached to any class of outstanding voting securities of the Corporation entitled to be voted at the Meeting.